adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/react.md

 Run `npm install` in the `Backend` directory once you have saved this file.
 It will download all the modules needed.

 !!! tip "Visual Studio Extensions"
     There are a number of Visual Studio extensions that can assist with this work.
 Check out the [Appendix][VSExtn] for more details on these.
 You should definitely install the [NPM Task Runner][18] extension before continuing though.

 Both `webpack.config.js` and `package.json` should be at the top of the directory tree, in the `Backend` folder.
 The `.babeljs` file should be in the `ReactClient` directory.

 You should exclude any files that are not going to be distributed from the publication process.
 This includes all three build files and the contents of the ReactClient directory.
 Right-click on each object and select **Properties...**.
 Set the **Build Action** to **None** and the **Copy to Output Directory** to **Do not copy**.

 !!! warn "Add node_modules to .gitignore"
-    You should ensure you add the node_modules directory to your .gitignore file or it will be checked into source code.
-    The node_modules is normally very large and you can easily regenerate it by running `npm install`.
+    You should ensure you add the `node\_modules` directory to your .gitignore file or it will be checked into source code.
+The `node\_modules` is normally very large and you can easily regenerate it by running `npm install`.

 ### Building the Webpack files automatically

 If you have installed the [NPM Task Runner][18], you can build the entire JavaScript application within Visual Studio.
-Open the Task Runner Explorer (**View** > **Other Windows** > **Task Runner Explorer**).
+Open the Task Runner Explorer (**View** -> **Other Windows** -> **Task Runner Explorer**).
 There will be a `package.json` section with **Defaults** and **Custom** sections within.
 In the **Defaults** section, right-click on **install** and select **Run**.
 This will install all the npm packages you are missing.

 The next step is to do the first build.
 Right-click on **build** in the **Custom** section and select **Run**.
 This will generate the `vendor.bundle.js` and `app.js` files (plus their map equivalents).

 !!! info "Map Files"
     Since there is no direct correlation between what is running in the browser and what your source code looks like when using transpilers and bundlers, these tools produce map files.
 This is a (generally much larger) file that tells the browser what line represents a piece of code in the browser.
 They are not distributed (nor required) in a production build.

 As a one-time activity, we need to add the generated files to the project.
 In the **Solution Explorer**, click on the **Show All Files** button (which is to the left of the spanner icon).
-Expand **Content** > **spa** > **react** and you will see four files which have dotted icons:
+Expand **Content** -> **spa** -> **react** and you will see four files which have dotted icons:

 ![][img1]

 Right-click on each file and select **Include in Project**.
 Ensure their ***Build Action** is set to **Content** in the Properties pane.

 Assuming all went well, you can now set up the build to happen automatically.
 Right-click on **build** in the **Custom** section, then select **Bindings** > **Before Build**.
 This will generate the files on each build (before the build occurs).
 If you publish the project as this point, you will be able to browse to `/SPA/React` and see the following:

 ![][img2]

 ## Integrating Azure Mobile Apps

 There are three parts to adding Azure Mobile Apps to a Redux: the store, the actions and the reducer.
 The store is a central part of a redux application and you don't need to do anything special.
-Here is the `ReactClient/redux/store.js`
+Here is the `ReactClient/redux/store.js` code:
-code:

 ```javascript
 import { createStore, combineReducers, applyMiddleware } from 'redux';